jchavarri/flywheeljs/docs/api.md

 <dd><p>The type of the object returned with a successfully resolved search promise.</p>
 </dd>
 <dt><a href="#LoginPromise">LoginPromise</a> : <code>object</code></dt>
-<dd><p>The type of the object returned with a successfully resolved search promise.</p>
+<dd><p>The type of the object returned with a successfully resolved login promise.</p>
 </dd>
 <dt><a href="#ApplicationContextPromise">ApplicationContextPromise</a> : <code>object</code></dt>
 <dd><p>The type of the object returned with a successfully resolved application context promise.
 I added a question mark on those properties that are not clear to me.</p>
 </dd>
 <dt><a href="#UserInfoPromise">UserInfoPromise</a> : <code>object</code></dt>
-<dd><p>The type of the object returned with a successfully resolved application context promise.
+<dd><p>The type of the object returned with a successfully resolved user info promise.
 I added a question mark on those properties that are not clear to me.</p>
 </dd>
 <dt><a href="#ETAPromise">ETAPromise</a> : <code>object</code></dt>
 <dd><p>The type of the object returned with a successfully resolved search promise.</p>
 </dd>
 <dt><a href="#RidePromise">RidePromise</a> : <code>object</code></dt>
-<dd><p>The type of the object returned with a successfully resolved search promise.
-It includes a lot of properties, only the most interesting are documented here.</p>
+<dd><p>The type of the object returned with a successfully resolved ride promise.
+It includes a lot of properties, only the most interesting ones are documented here.</p>
 </dd>
 </dl>